tleytek/mull.in-Keymap/README.md

 I really like the mull.in keymap and flash it on any keyboard I am using, so here is a repo with a keymap for some keyboards in QMK.

+To use these keymaps just copy the folder with the name of the keyboard you are using and paste it under the keymaps folder for that keyboard.

+Example:
+qmk_firmware/keyboards/"YOUR_KEYBOARD"/keymaps

 Here are images from mull.in on what his keymap is:

 ## Base Layer